mrmyothet/github/README.md

-# github
+# Introducing Github - Lab

-Introducing Github - Lab
+I am editing the README file.
+Adding some more details about the project description.